 - Sea salt

-That’s it!
-All of these ingredients you probably already have on hand.
-Nutritional yeast may be a unique ingredient for some of you if you’re new to eating a plant-based diet, but it can easily be found at most grocery stores or online.
+All of these ingredients and spices you probably already have on hand.
+Nutritional yeast may be a unique ingredient for some of you if you're new to eating a plant-based diet, but it can easily be found at most grocery stores or online.

-To make this sauce, you’ll need to start by soaking the raw cashews.
-If you have a high-speed blender, such as a Vitamix, you can probably skip this step, but either way soaking the cashews will help to make a sauce super smooth and creamy.
+To make this sauce, you'll need to start by soaking the raw cashew nuts.
+If you have a high-speed blender, such as a Vitamix, you can probably skip this step, but either way soaking the cashews will help to give this nacho cheese sauce a super smooth and creamy texture.

 To soak your cashews you can use one of the following three methods.

 8 hours before you plan to make your nacho cheese sauce, place 1 cup of cashews into a bowl and cover them with room temperature water.
 Place the cashews in the fridge to soak overnight or for 8 hours.
 After 8 hours you can drain, rinse and use the cashews.